sherlock-audit/2022-11-isomorph-judging/README.md

 **kree-dotcom**

-Sponsor confirmed, will fix.

 Chainlink documents state: "you can call functions on the aggregator directly, but it is a best practice to use the [AggregatorV3Interface](https://docs.chain.link/data-feeds/price-feeds/api-reference#aggregatorv3interface) to run functions on the proxy instead so that changes to the aggregator do not affect your application.
 Read the aggregator contract only if you need functions that are not available in the proxy."

 So the auditor is right that we should not assume the AccessControlledOffchainAggregator is static.
-We will move these calls to occur on every call rather than in setup.
+We have moved these calls to occur on every call rather than in setup.

 **kree-dotcom**

 Fixed https://github.com/kree-dotcom/Velo-Deposit-Tokens/commit/58b8f3e14b416630971b7b17b500bbe22d2016aa

-Note there are two fixes in this commit relating to the priceLiquidity function. the other issue is #72 , the code for these changes doesn't overlap so should be clear, please ask me if it is not.
+Note there are two fixes in this commit relating to the priceLiquidity function. the other issue is #72 , the code for these changes doesn't overlap so should be clear.

+**0x00052**

+Fixes look good. minPrice and maxPrice are now called dynamically from the aggregator